escapegameibk/host/README.md

 - gcc >= 5.0
 - make

+### Include directories

+The vlc includes are required to be in <vlc/> and the json-c includes are required to be in <json-c/> of the global include path, as these are hard-coded into the program.
+This is meant ot change in the future, or as soon as i find time to correctly configure autotools.

 #### LIBVLC

-The vlc includes are required to be in <vlc/> and the json-c includes are required to be in <json-c/> of the global include path, as these are hard-coded into the program.
-This is meant ot change in the future, or as soon as i find time to correctly configure the autotools.

 The simplest way is to install the 'vlc', 'libvlc-core' and 'libvlc-dev' packages on a debian based system, or if you are running an ArchLinux based system, the package vlc does the same thing.
 The dependencies should allow the rest to work fine.
-Instalation of the ogg packages is also recommended as is usage of the ogg file format for audio playback.
+You may need to install vlc's dependencies if you would like to use some of it's features.

+If the sound module is disabled via the NOSND option, this dependency may be ignored.

 #### JSON-C